 Sahara Sam's Oasis Indoor & Outdoor Water Park – West Berlin

-Clocking in at more than 58,000 square feet, Sahara Sam’s holds the title of largest indoor water park in all of New Jersey.
-While the typical attractions are here, such as a lazy river and a family raft ride, there also are unique offerings, like the Flow Rider, NJ’s only indoor surfing simulator.
-Kids of all ages will love racing on the body slides, mastering the challenging obstacle courses of Crocodile Flats, and even slam-dunking basketballs in the pool.
-There are lots of options just for little ones, too, including the Lizard Lagoon, which is perfect for toddlers.
+Clocking in at more than 58,000 square feet, kids of all ages will love racing on the body slides, mastering the challenging obstacle courses of Crocodile Flats, and even slam-dunking basketballs in the pool.
+There are many options just for little ones, too, including the Lizard Lagoon, which is perfect for toddlers.

 Hit the Biosphere Pool Complex at Crystal Springs for a taste of the tropics.

-2020 Update: The pool remains open to hotel guests during the pandemic.
-Masks are not required while in the pool, but are required elsewhere.
+2021 update: The pool remains open to hotel guests during the pandemic.
+Masks are not required while in the pool but are required elsewhere.
 Guests must sign a declaration of health before their stay.

 Aquatopia's Bombora FlowRider makes you forget you’re frolicking indoors and not at the beach.